lexbor/docs/source/examples/punycode/decode.md

 ## Overview

-The core function of this program reads input from standard input, decodes it using the Lexbor library's Punycode functionality, and outputs the decoded string to standard output.
+The core function of this program reads input from standard input, decodes it using the `lexbor` library's Punycode functionality, and outputs the decoded string to standard output.
 Below, we detail the main components of the code, their functionality, and the logic behind the operations.